 Viewing the files

-Luckily, further browsing the files revealed in
+Luckily, further browsing the data revealed in

 Software\ST\schematic an Atari program to print said DWG files.
-The very sparse documentation mentioned GDOS, so I installed FontGDOS, configured a HP Laserjet printer driver, setup the Steem emulator to capture printer output to a file, and proceeded to call
+The very sparse documentation mentioned GDOS, so I installed FontGDOS, configured an HP Laserjet printer driver, setup the Steem emulator to capture printer output to a file, and proceeded to call

 And what can I say: I indeed discovered an ASIC design for a video shifter, code number ST-4118, Revision A. The ST in this case probably refers to Styra Semiconductor Corporation, Atari’s semiconductor subsidiary.
 The design includes blocks such as I/O, address decoding, a color palette, a DAC, and much more:

 The pinout of that 68K Game Shifter, however, does not match the Shifter IC in any of the Atari ST computers.
 But incidentally, the never released Atari Panther was to be a Motorola 68000 based game console.
 Furthermore, the Panther prototype board features a chip conspicuously marked 4118!

 So after the cancellation of the Panther development in 1991, I may well be the first person for 25 years to be looking at the design of its shifter chip.